marcosruiz/SignuTimes/README.md

 ### Set the structure on point

-I recommend use the native command prompt of your OS to follow the following steps with Admin privileges.
+I recommend use the native command prompt of your OS to follow the following steps with Admin privileges or Git bash

-You must stay in SignuTimes/routes and create this directory if it does not exist
+You must stay in SignuTimes/ and create this directory if it does not exist

 ~~~
+mkdir openssl
+cd openssl
 mkdir ca
 cd ca
 mkdir private